 The humerus of the upper arm and the paired radius and ulna of the forearm meet to form the elbow joint, a hinge joint in the upper arm.
 The bony prominence at the tip of the elbow is the olecranon process of the ulna.
 The antecubital fossa lies over the anterior aspect of the elbow.

-In addition to injuries listed in the table below, see also separate articles Forearm Injuries and Fractures (deals with Monteggia's fractures), Radial Head Subluxation (nursemaid's elbow), Epicondylitis - Lateral and Medial and Olecranon Bursitis.
+In addition to injuries listed in the table below, see also the separate Forearm Injuries and Fractures (deals with Monteggia's fractures), Radial Head Subluxation (nursemaid's elbow), Tennis Elbow and Golfer's Elbow and Olecranon Bursitis articles.

 The mechanism of injury